FAQs

 Q Can a permanent resident of Japan apply for the MEXT scholarship?

-A No. You must be a citizen of Jamaica by birth or naturalization.
+A No. You must be a citizen of Jamaica or the Commonwealth of the Bahamas by birth or naturalization.
 Prospective applicant with other nationality should apply to their country of citizenship.

 Q I have a disability.
 Can I receive assistance and support from the school to take the